project-codeflare/mcad/PORTING.md

-# Porting AppWrappers to MicroMCAD
+# Porting AppWrappers to MCAD v2

-Using MicroMCAD requires a couple of changes to AppWrapper yamls described below.
-MicroMCAD comes with a revised status and enhanced fault-tolerance capabilities.
+Using MCAD v2 requires a couple of changes to AppWrapper yamls described below.
+MCAD v2 comes with a revised status and enhanced fault-tolerance capabilities.

 ## Required changes

 Recent versions of MCAD have introduced some important changes to the AppWrapper CRD.
-MicroMCAD follows suit.
+MCAD v2 follows suit.

 First update the `apiVersion` from:
 ```yaml